 Criminal Defense for California Prostitution Cases

-I think the number one common denominator, whether it helps me or not, it's the truth in getting a case dealt with the right way and trying to get a solicitation of prostitution off your record is having a great criminal defense attorney.
+Whether it helps me or not, the number one common denominator is the truth in getting a case dealt with the right way, and trying to get a solicitation of prostitution off your record has a great criminal defense attorney.

 That's just the bottom line — someone who's been in and out of the court where your case is pending.

 I've been practicing now in Los Angeles County for almost three decades, and I have had a lot of success with these cases because this is what I do for a living.